skip to Main Content

 Understanding the difference between foreclosure and short sale

 Falling behind on your mortgage can be terrifying.
 In some cases, the lender may refuse to accept mortgage payments until you can pay the full amount of your delinquent payments, and this can mean falling deeper in debt as each due date passes.
 If you have exhausted your alternatives, you may have decided to relieve yourself of the debt by letting go of the house.
 There are two ways to do this.
 You can allow the bank to foreclose on you, or you can sell the house.

 If you owe more than the property is worth, you may think it will be impossible to sell because you could never get the amount of money you need to repay the debt.
 However, you may be able to do a short sale.

 Understanding the difference between a short sale and a foreclosure may help you make an informed decision about the best alternative for your situation.
-For one thing, having information about your options may prevent you from making rash decisions in a panic, such as accepting help from unscrupulous companies who offer debt relief.
+For one thing, having information about your options may prevent you from making rash decisions in a panic, such as accepting help from unscrupulous companies that offer debt relief.

 Foreclosure or short sale?